dantman/elite-vr-cockpit/GETTING-STARTED.md

         - Pressing the center of the trackpad will select a menu item.
         - Pressing the application menu button will go back/go up/exit menus.
       - Valve Index Controllers
-        - Moving the joystick will navigate through menu items.
+        - Moving the thumbstick will navigate through menu items.
         - Sliding your finger along the trackpad will navigate through menu items.
         - Pressing the A button will select a menu item.
         - Pressing the B button will go back/go up/exit menus.
-        - Pressing the joystick will toggle nested menus open/closed.
+        - Pressing the thumbstick will toggle nested menus open/closed.
       - Oculus Touch
-        - Moving the joystick will navigate through menu items.
+        - Moving the thumbstick will navigate through menu items.
         - Pressing the A/X button will select a menu item.
         - Pressing the B/Y button will go back/go up/exit menus.
-        - Pressing the joystick will toggle nested menus open/closed.
+        - Pressing the thumbstick will toggle nested menus open/closed.
       - WMR
-        - Moving the joystick will navigate through menu items.
+        - Moving the thumbstick will navigate through menu items.
         - Sliding your finger along the trackpad will navigate through menu items.
         - Pressing the application menu button will go back/go up/exit menus.
-        - Pressing the joystick will toggle nested menus open/closed.
+        - Pressing the thumbstick will toggle nested menus open/closed.

 3. Navigate through the menu to Options > Controls
 4. At the top drop-down menu within the controls screen, set it to "generic joystick".
 This will give us a good starting point with a lot of defaults set for us.